What Is the Prix de l’Arc de Triomphe?

 Widest Winning Margin

 The biggest winning margin in the Prix de l’Arc de Triomphe is six lengths.
 Unlike the other records listed here, this one is shared by three horses – Ribot in 1956, Sea Bird in 1965, and, more recently, Sakhee in 2001.
 On the flipside, there have been some very narrow misses for unlucky horses.
-That includes Youmzain, who came second in three consecutive years from 2007-2009.
+That includes Youmzain, who came second in three consecutive years from 2007 to 2009.

 Most Successful Jockey